QubitPi/leadership-blogs/src/content/posts/project-management/index.md

 All projects begin as a concept, progress through iterative implementation, and completes by fulfilling the initial need.

+### Types of Project Management

+Organizations fall into one of three models:

+- __Completing projects for others__  These entities swoop into other organizations and complete the project work based on specifications, details, and specification documents.
+Classical examples of these types of organizations include consultants and technology integration companies.
+- __Completing projects internally through a system__  Usually SaaS
+- __Completing projects as needed__ Staggering governmental or financial institutions which really doesn't do projects as much

 Defining Project Management
 ---------------------------